We are Covid compliant according to OSHA guidelines.

 • Drill (optional, but handy for larger screws)

-• Pry bar (to remove the old housing, if needed)
+• Pry bar (to remove the old housing)

-• Replacement exhaust fan (make sure it’s the right size and power for your space)
+• Replacement exhaust fan (match size and power)

 • Duct tape (for sealing ductwork)